dmitrycello/yaglpp/docs/USAGE.md

 #include <yaglpp/glpp.h>
 ```

-### 5. Setup precompiled headers
-The precompiled headers feature allows the faster compilation, which is critical for a large projects.

-### 6. Set the application project properties
-Right-click application project name bar and press **`Proprties (Alt+Enter)`**:

 ![10-project-properties-1](10-project-properties-1.png)

 In the Property Pages window set **`Configuration`** and **`Platform`** drop-down menus to **`Debug`** and **`x64`**.
 It is going to be the first platform configuration to set up: